Frequently Asked Questions

 Can I take a picture or use an app to find my face shape?

 While apps like HiFace can help identify face shapes, results can vary widely depending on the app used.
-The most reliable method is measuring your face directly to determine its shape accurately.
-Keep in mind that app-based results may not always be consistent.
+The most reliable method is measuring your face directly.
+If there's still uncertainty, try an app like HiFace to compare results.

 Gather The Tools